Wednesday, July 24, 2024

 THE IRON AGE: 1200 BCE-1800 CE

 Early Iron Age: 1200 BCE-500 CE.
-Began with the Bronze Age Collapse, saw the rise of multiethnic administrative empires and coinage, thus the Axial Age.
-In China, the end of Shang and Zhou and Han.
-In Europe can be further divided into Early Iron Age 1 (1200-600 BCE) featuring palace economies, and the later development of oligarchic rule and early market economies.
+Began in Europe with the Bronze Age Collapse, saw the rise of multiethnic administrative empires and coinage, and thus the Axial Age.
+In China, this contains the end of the Shang Dynasty, as well as the rise and fall of the Zhou and Han Dynasties.
+In Europe this can be further divided into Early Iron Age 1 (1200-600 BCE) featuring palace economies, and Early Iron Age 2 with the later development of oligarchic rule and early market economies.

 Middle Iron Age: 500-1500 CE.
-Roughly co-extensive with the medieval period.
-Begins with collapse of Western Roman Empire, weakening of Eastern, collapse of Persia and spread of Islam.
-In China, possibly begins earlier with the end of the Han Dynasty.
-Begins with the spread of supra-ethnic philosophies and the dissolution of large empires, which can be thought of as an ecological model of cooperation within empires no longer being greater than competition within empires; oligarchies quarelled amongst themselves, and external groups benefited from cultural diffusion (German tribes in Europe, Yellow Turban Rebellion in China.)
-Marked by states and peoples having a sense of history if not patriotism, and especially by nomads occasionally overwhelming established states, with the Mongols as the high water mark of nomads in history.
+Roughly co-extensive with the medieval period. in Europe this begins with collapse of Western Roman Empire, the weakening of the Eastern Roman Empire, the collapse of Persia and the spread of Islam.
+In China, it begins earlier with the end of the Han Dynasty.
+The Middle Iron Age is characterized by the spread of supra-ethnic philosophies and the dissolution of large empires, which can be thought of as an ecological model of cooperation within empires no longer exceeding competition within empires; oligarchies quarelled amongst themselves, and social or ethnic outsider groups benefiting from cultural diffusion (Germanic tribes in Europe, or the Yellow Turban Rebellion in China.)
+This period is marked by states and peoples developing a sense of identity if not patriotism, and especially by nomads occasionally overwhelming established states, with the Mongols as the military high water mark of nomads in history, with their decline signaling the end of this period.

 Late Iron Age: 1500-1800 CE.
-In the West contains the Renaissance, Protestant Reformation, Age of Discovery and Enlightenment.
-In Russia, the Great Stand on the Ugra and eastward expansion.
-In China, the end of the Yuan Dyansty.
-Ultimately driven by the spread of gunpowder, as seen in the gunpowder kingdoms, as well as the printing press, which had its greatest impact in Europe both for the good (Europe's domination of the world starting in this period) and the bad (religious civil wars as Northern Europe could communicate more easily.)
-At this time, the technological advantage of sedentary societies overwhelmed that of nomads.
-Simultaneously, the benefit of technological innovation in the crucible of a sort of natural Federalism in Europe allowed Europe to outstrip China and colonize the world.
-The use of gunpowder as a source of energy to propel projectiles faster than human muscle power anticipates the Industrial Age.
-Napoleon was the high water mark of Iron Age warfare, and was ultimately undone by the home of the Industrial Age, the United Kingdom.
+In the West this contains the Renaissance, Protestant Reformation, Age of Discovery and Enlightenment.
+In Russia, it starts with the Great Stand on the Ugra and eastward expansion.
+In China, it's the parallel end of the Yuan Dyansty.
+Ultimately it begins with the spread of gunpowder, as seen in the gunpowder kingdoms, as well as the printing press, which had its greatest impact in Europe both for the good (Europe's domination of the world starting in this period) and the bad (religious civil wars as Northern Europe could communicate more easily.)
+At this time, the technological advantage of sedentary societies began to overwhelm that of nomads.
+Simultaneously, the benefit of technological innovation in the crucible of a sort of geographically-enforced natural federalism in Europe allowed Europe to outstrip China and colonize the world.
+The use of gunpowder as a source of energy more powerful than human or animal muscle anticipates the Industrial Age.
+Like the Mongols, Napoleon was the high water mark of Iron Age warfare, and was ultimately undone by the home of the Industrial Age, the United Kingdom.

 Sunday, September 3, 2023